emerichunter/emerichunter.github.io/_drafts/2017-12-08-Failover-client-pg10-v3.md

 Once configuration is setup, how can one measure downtime ?
-What needs to be done to reconnect the client to the new primary as soon as it is available ?
+What needs to be done to reconnect the client to the new primary as soon as it is available?

 The solution is [automatic client failover](https://wiki.postgresql.org/wiki/New_in_postgres_10#Connection_Failover_and_Routing_in_libpq).